videojs/video.js/docs/troubleshooting.md

 Use Dash with [videojs-contrib-dash][dash].
 HLS is more convenient as mobile browsers have native support.

-### Make sure you are using formats that video.js can play:
+### Make sure you are using formats that Video.js can play:

 * Does your browser/OS support the type of media that you are trying to play?
-* Do you have a video.js plugin that will add support for a media format to video.js?
-For Example:
+* Do you have a Video.js plugin that will add support for a media format to Video.js?
+For example:
   * [videojs-youtube][youtube]
   * [videojs-contrib-hls][hls]
   * [videojs-contrib-dash][dash]
 * Verify that you are using the correct [mime-type/content-type][media-types] for your videos.
-  This is used to determine if video.js can play a certain type of media.
+  This is used to determine if Video.js can play a certain type of media.

-### Make sure that the codec for that is being used in the file container is supported:
+### Make sure that the codec used in the file container is supported:

 * MP4 in browsers typically only supports h264 video and MP3 or AAC audio
 * Some low end phones save video in 3GP format but give it an MP4 extension.
 These files will not play.